England is now subject to National lockdown: Stay at Home restrictions. You must stay at home.

 You must get a test if you or anyone in your household has:

 Find out more information about how to self-isolate, what you can and can’t do and what local support is available in our protect Portsmouth self-isolation guide.

-The latest NHS information and advice about coronavirus can also be found on the NHS website.
+You can find the latest NHS information and advice on the NHS website.

-If your child is unwell with other symptoms or you are unsure if your child should be in school or early years setting, there is more information on our Coronavirus-related absence from school page.
+If your child is unwell with other symptoms or you are unsure if your child should be in school or early years setting – find more information on our Coronavirus-related absence from school page.

 Here are some other helpful sources of information and places you can find support: